Black hole - neutron star mergers: The first mass gap and kilonovae: Calculations

-We use the $MPA1$ NS $EoS$, which is consistent with observational constraints on neutron star tides from the first NS-NS merger observation (see Fig.~\ref{fig.eos}), as well as NICER observations \citep{2019ApJ...887L..24M}.
-Numerical $NS$ mass-radius dependence data is obtained from $EoS$ figure in \url{https://www3.mpifr-bonn.mpg.de/staff/pfreire/interests.html}.
-The maximum NS mass for MPA1 equation of state is $\sim2.46 \msun$.
-Rather than treat objects with masses between $2.46 M_\odot$ and $2.5 M_\odot$ as black holes ($\lesssim 1\%$ of NSs in BH-NS mergers in our models), we assume a constant mass-radius relation for heavier neutron stars.
-For example if a $2.46\msun$ NS has $11.3$ km radius, all neutron stars above this mass (up to $2.5\msun$) have $11.3$ \rm{km} radius.
+We use the $MPA1$ NS $EoS$, which is consistent with observational constraints on neutron star tidal deformation from the first NS-NS merger observation (see Fig.~\ref{fig.eos}), as well as neutron star interior composition explorer (NICER) observations \citep{2019ApJ...887L..24M}.
+We employ (and this figure shows) mass-radius estimates for several $EoSs$ drawn from \footnote{\url{https://www3.mpifr-bonn.mpg.de/staff/pfreire/interests.html}}.
+The maximum NS mass for the MPA1 equation of state is $\sim2.46 \msun$.
+Rather than treat objects with masses between $2.46 M_\odot$ and $2.5 M_\odot$ as black holes ($\lesssim 1\%$ of NSs in BH-NS mergers in our models), we assume a constant mass-radius relation for objects in this mass range and we treat them as neutron stars.
+A $2.46\msun$ NS has $11.3$ km radius, and then all NSs above this mass (up to $2.5\msun$) have $11.3$ \rm{km} radius.

-The parameters $a_1$ - $a_4$ and $n_1$, $n_2$ are discussed in \cite{kawaguchi2016models}. $M_{NS,b}$ is the total baryonic mass of a NS.
-We use the relation between $M_{NS}$ and $M_{NS,b}$ for non-rotating $NS$ from \cite{gao2020relation} and \cite{gupta2019black}, lowered by $1.8\%$ to account for the relative error of NS baryonic mass estimation: lower $M_{NS,b}$ provides more realistic ejecta masses. $\tilde{r}_{ISCO}$ is the innermost stable circular orbit radius normalized by $M_{BH}$: (e.g. from \cite{foucart2018remnant}):
+The parameters $a_1$ - $a_4$, $n_1$, and $n_2$ are discussed in \cite{kawaguchi2016models}. $M_{NS,b}$ is the total baryonic mass of an NS.
+We use the relation between $M_{NS}$ and $M_{NS,b}$ for nonrotating $NS$ from \cite{gao2020relation} and \cite{gupta2019black}, lowered by $1.8\%$ to account for the relative error of NS baryonic mass estimation (a lower $M_{NS,b}$ provides more realistic ejecta masses). $\tilde{r}_{ISCO}$ is the innermost stable circular orbit radius normalized by $M_{BH}$ (e.g., from \cite{foucart2018remnant}):